wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **M:**&ensp;As an exercise in concentration — yes.
 But it will not take you beyond the idea of a table.
 You are not interested in tables — you want to know yourself.
-For this, keep steadily in the focus of consciousness the only clue you have: your certainty of beïng.
+For this, keep steadily in the focus of consciousness the only clue you have: your certainty of being.
-Be with it, play with it, ponder over it, delve deeply into it, until the shell of ignoreänce breaks open and you emerge into the realm of reality.
+Be with it, play with it, ponder over it, delve deeply into it, until the shell of ignorance breaks open and you emerge into the realm of reality.

 **Q:**&ensp;Is there any causal link between my focusing the ‘I am’ and the breaking of the shell?